AyushBipinPatel/Fundatmentals-of-Data-Analysis-Using-R/README.md

 Hi, I am Ayush.
 I am a [RStudio Certified Tidyverse Instructor](https://education.rstudio.com/trainers/people/patel+ayush/).
 I enjoy teaching data analysis skills using R (doing this also helps me keep pace with new developments in R).

 I have received formal training in Engineering and Economics.
-My work is focused on understand the process of development and my interests are in rights based laws, poverty measurement, all things data and public policy.
+My work is focused on understanding the process of development and my interests are in rights based laws, poverty measurement, all things data and public policy.

 ### Reach me